What Is Container Technology?

 - Service discovery and load balancing—Kubernetes can load balance IP addresses, multiple instances, and DNS.

 - Automated rollouts and rollbacks—Kubernetes monitors the health of new instances during updates.
 The platform can automatically roll back to a previous version if a failure occurs.

 - Secret and configuration management—Kubernetes can manage secrets and application configuration.

 Containers serve as the foundation of modern, cloud native applications.
 Docker offers the tools needed to create container images easily, and Kubernetes provides a platform that runs everything.

 Best Practices for Building Container Images

 Use the following best practices when writing Dockerfiles to build images:

 - Ephemeral—you should build containers as ephemeral entities that you can stop or delete at any moment.
 It enables you to replace a container with a new one from the Dockerfile with minimal configuration and setup.

 - dockerignore—a .dockerignore file can help you reduce image size and build time.
 You achieve this by excluding any unnecessary files from the build context.
 By default the Docker image includes the recursive contents of a directory in which the Dockerfile resides, and .dockerignore lets you specify files that should not be included.

 - Size—you should reduce image file sizes to minimize the attack surface.
+Use small base images such as Alpine Linux or distroless Linux images.
 However, you do need to keep Dockerfiles readable.
 You can apply a multi-stage build (available only for Docker 17.05 or higher) or a builder pattern.